jt765487/datamover/README.md

         ```bash
         sudo exportcli-manage -i AAA --logs
         ```
-        (You can add `--since "10m"` or similar timeframes to these commands).
+        (You can add options like `--since "10m"` to these commands).
-    *   **To view the `bitmover` audit log directly:**
+    *   **To view the `bitmover` audit log or instance-specific file logs directly:**
-        You can use standard Linux commands like `cat`, `less`, `tail`, or `grep` on `/var/log/exportcliv2/bitmover/audit.log.jsonl`.
-For example:
+        Use standard Linux commands:
         ```bash
-        sudo tail -n 20 /var/log/exportcliv2/bitmover/audit.log.jsonl
+        sudo tail -f /var/log/exportcliv2/bitmover/audit.log.jsonl
-        sudo less /var/log/exportcliv2/bitmover/audit.log.jsonl
+        sudo less /var/log/exportcliv2/AAA/exportcliv2_<DATE>.log
         ```

-**Optional: Updating the `exportcliv2` Binary (e.g., Switching to Official Binary)**

-If you later need to use a different `exportcliv2` binary (for example, switching from the bundled Rust emulator to an official Netscout binary), follow these steps:

-1.  **Place the New Binary:**
-    Copy the new `exportcliv2` binary to an accessible location on your server.
-For example:
-    `/root/exportcliv2-official-vx.y.z`

-2.  **Run the Orchestrator Update:**
-    From your installation directory (e.g., `/root/exportcliv2-suite-v0.1.2/`), run the `deploy_orchestrator.sh` script with the `--update` and `--new-binary` flags:
+---

+**Step 9: Update/Switch `exportcliv2` Binary and Credentials (IMPORTANT)**

+The installation package may include multiple `exportcliv2` binaries (e.g., a production version and a test emulator like `exportcliv8`).
+This step guides you on how to switch which binary is active for the instances or update to a newer binary version, and how to manage associated credentials.

+1.  **Identify Available Binaries:**
+    The bundled binaries are located in the application's `bin` directory (e.g., `/var/tmp/testme/bin/`).
+List them to see what's available:
     ```bash
-    sudo ./deploy_orchestrator.sh --update --new-binary /root/exportcliv2-official-vx.y.z
+    ls -l /var/tmp/testme/bin/
     ```
+    You will see the files for the production binary, the `exportcliv8` emulator (if bundled), and a symlink `exportcliv2` pointing to the currently active one.

+2.  **Switching to a Different Bundled Binary (e.g., to `exportcliv8` emulator):**
+    Navigate to your original installation package directory (e.g., `/root/exportcliv2-suite-v0.1.2/`).
+Use the `deploy_orchestrator.sh` script with the `--update` and `--new-binary` flags, specifying the *filename* of the binary you want to make active (it must be one of the filenames present in the application's `bin` directory).

+    Example: To make `exportcliv8` the active binary:
+    ```bash
+    # Ensure you are in the extracted suite directory, e.g., /root/exportcliv2-suite-v0.1.2/
+    sudo ./deploy_orchestrator.sh --update --new-binary exportcliv8
+    ```
     The script will prompt for confirmation.
-Type `y` and press Enter.
+This updates the `exportcliv2` symlink and related system records.

+3.  **Updating with an Externally Provided New Binary:**
+    If you have a new version of an `exportcliv2` binary that was not part of the original package:
-    This will copy the new binary into the application's `bin` directory (e.g., `/var/tmp/testme/bin/`) and update the `exportcliv2` symlink to point to this new binary.
+    *   First, copy the new binary to an accessible location on the server (e.g., `/opt/software_staging/new_exportcliv2_binary`).

-3.  **Update Credentials (IMPORTANT):**
-    The `exportcliv2` instances use credentials stored in `/etc/exportcliv2/common.auth.conf`.
-If you are switching to an official binary, you will likely need to update these from any placeholder/emulator values to real credentials.

-    *   Check the current credentials:
+    *   Then, run the orchestrator update from your installation package directory:
         ```bash
+        # Ensure you are in the extracted suite directory
+        sudo ./deploy_orchestrator.sh --update --new-binary /opt/software_staging/new_exportcliv2_binary
+        ```

+4.  **Update Authentication Credentials (CRITICAL if changing binary type or requirements):**
+    The `exportcliv2` instances use shared authentication credentials from `/etc/exportcliv2/common.auth.conf`.
+If the new active binary requires different credentials (e.g., switching from an emulator with placeholder credentials to a production binary needing real ones), you **must** update this file.

+    *   **View current credentials:**
+        ```bash
         cat /etc/exportcliv2/common.auth.conf
         ```
-        You might see something like:
-        ```ini
-        # Common authentication tokens
-        EXPORT_AUTH_TOKEN_U="shared_user"
-        EXPORT_AUTH_TOKEN_P="shared_password"
-        ```
-    *   Edit the file to input the correct username and password for the new binary:
+    *   **Edit the credentials file:**
         ```bash
-        sudo nano /etc/exportcliv2/common.auth.conf
+        sudo vi /etc/exportcliv2/common.auth.conf
         ```
-        Update the `EXPORT_AUTH_TOKEN_U` and `EXPORT_AUTH_TOKEN_P` values:
+        Update `EXPORT_AUTH_TOKEN_U` and `EXPORT_AUTH_TOKEN_P` as required:
         ```ini
         # Common authentication tokens
-        EXPORT_AUTH_TOKEN_U="your_actual_username"
-        EXPORT_AUTH_TOKEN_P="your_actual_password"
+        EXPORT_AUTH_TOKEN_U="your_correct_username"
+        EXPORT_AUTH_TOKEN_P="your_correct_password"
         ```
-        Save the file (`Ctrl+O`, Enter, then `Ctrl+X` in `nano`).
+        Save and exit (e.g., `Esc`, `:wq`, Enter in `vi`).

-4.  **Restart Affected `exportcliv2` Instances:**
+5.  **Restart All Affected `exportcliv2` Instances:**
-    After the binary update and credential update, you **must restart** any `exportcliv2` instances that use this binary for the changes to take effect:
+    For the new active binary and/or credentials to take effect, all `exportcliv2` instances must be restarted.

+    *   **Restart instance "AAA":**
         ```bash
         sudo exportcli-manage -i AAA --restart
         ```
-    If you have other instances (e.g., DEF, GHI) that were also using the previous binary, restart them as well:
+    *   **Restart other configured instances as needed (e.g., "DEF", "GHI"):**
         ```bash
         # sudo exportcli-manage -i DEF --restart
         # sudo exportcli-manage -i GHI --restart
         ```
-    *Note: The restart might take a moment as it stops and starts the service.*

-5.  **Verify Operation:**
-    Check the status of the instance to ensure it's running with the new binary and (implicitly) using the new credentials.
-Use the `-l` flag for more detailed output, which can sometimes show the full command line of the running process.
+6.  **Verify Operation with New Active Binary:**
+    Check the status of an instance:
     ```bash
     sudo exportcli-manage -i AAA --status -l
     ```
-    Look for `Active: active (running)`.
-The `Main PID` line in the status output for `exportcliv2@AAA.service` should show the `exportcliv2` process.
-Examining the full command line (if shown by `-l` or in `/proc/<PID>/cmdline`) would confirm the new binary path is being used.
-More importantly, check the instance logs for successful operation or any authentication errors:
+    *   Confirm `Active: active (running)`.
+    *   Verify the `Main PID` for `exportcliv2@AAA.service` is running the correct binary (e.g., `exportcliv8` or your production binary name).
+Check the symlink target: `ls -l /var/tmp/testme/bin/exportcliv2`.
+    *   **Crucially, monitor instance logs for successful operation or any errors:**
         ```bash
         sudo exportcli-manage -i AAA --logs-follow
         ```